 - CUSE funding contract

-- NDI Approval for University-sponsored travel to countries outside the United States (including all applicable waivers, HTH health insurance verification, STEP program registration, a copy of your passport, and completion of the online safety summit)
+- NDI Approval for University-sponsored travel to countries outside the United States (including all applicable waivers, GeoBlue health insurance verification, STEP program registration, a copy of your passport, and completion of the online safety summit)

-If these items are not received within 7 days of the award letter, CUSE will assume the grant has been declined and will redistribute the funds to alternate applicants.
+If these items are not received by the specified date, CUSE will assume the grant has been declined and will redistribute the funds to alternate applicants.